khaled301/caching-fundamentals/redis-cache/CACHE-NOTES.md

 ### to run redis and redis-cli using docker compose
 > docker compose run redis redis-cli -h redis -a <your_secret> -n 0

+## To run the Docker container on the background
+> docker compose up -d

+## to get the Redis version running in the container
+> docker-compose exec redis redis-server --version

 ### Get into MySQL DB

 > mysql -u<MySQL_USER> -p<MySQL_PASS>